Combos Browse all Suggest

 |Commander: Rule 0||Legal|

 Hour of Reckoning

-Convoke (Each creature you tap while playing this spell reduces its cost by or by one mana of that creature's color.)
+Convoke (You may tap your creatures as you cast this spell.
+Each creature you tap while casting this spell pays for or one mana of that creature's colour.)

 Destroy all nontoken creatures.

 2 months ago

 Updated.
 Not sure for the better, but for sure plays into the win conditions.

 - Utter End -> Detention Sphere : Slower but more enchantments

 - Cyclonic Rift -> Swan Song : If I have that kind of mana, I should win the game.
 Rather have a counter.

 - Cathars' Crusade -> Swiftfoot Boots : Let's protect Marneus Calgar, he's kind of important to us